New Ireland forest rat

 The New Ireland forest rat (Rattus sanila) is a large rodent in the family Muridae.
 It is endemic to New Ireland, in the Bismarck Archipelago, Papua New Guinea.

 Description

-Ratus sanila is known only by the discovery of some 7 subfossil fragments of jaw dated to over 3000 years old.
+Rattus sanila is known only by the discovery of some 7 subfossil fragments of jaw dated to over 3,000 years old.
 The molars of this particular species are broad and have a very complex structure of the cusp.
 The diastema is also longer than in other species of the genus Rattus suggesting a separate species which may be a relict of an archaic or ancestral dispersal of Rattus stock to New Guinea and Australia.
 This species probably still survives in some primary forest.